nparks-kenzan/capstan-1/gcp/README.md

 To make sure we don't stumble into problems later, you need to perform the following:
 1. Create a [Service account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances) with  'role/owner' for Terraform.
 Call it `terraform-admin` (or anything you will remember).
     1. If you are presented with the option to generate a JSON key file do and save it for later.
 1. Create a micro instance in `us-central1-a` with the service account `terraform-admin` (or whatever you called it)
-1. Know leave your browser and open a terminal window
+1. Now leave your browser and open a terminal window
 1. Perform a [gcloud init](https://cloud.google.com/sdk/gcloud/reference/init) if you have not done so as part of installing gcloud
    1. Make sure your your environment is referencing the current project (via `gcloud info`)
 1. From your laptop perform a `gcloud ssh` into said instance.
 You can get the full  `gcloud` command from the dropdown arrow next to the SSH button for the instance.
    1. This is to check connectivity between your laptop to GCP in a manner similar to what terraform will ultimately do.